Seasonal-MC/Johnystar-s-MC-server-documentation/docs/imageonmap.md

 # ImageOnMap

-ImageOnMap is a plugin that allows you to convert any online picture into a Minecraft map. **NOTE**: To use your own pictures, you have to upload them online somewhere, I recommend Imgur. **NOTE2**: Some image hosting services etc. won't work as well as long links.
+ImageOnMap is a plugin that allows you to convert any online picture into a Minecraft map. **NOTE**: To use your own pictures, you have to upload them online somewhere.
+I recommend Imgur. **NOTE2**: Some image hosting services etc. won't work, as well as long links.

 ## Usage